oVirt/ovirt-site/source/feature/authentication-rewrite.html.md

 *   Root DSE handling -

-As ROOT DSE queries are used to collect information on the directory ("metadata") some vendors might hold differnet attributes in the ROOT DSE which may later on be utilizied for further directory queries.
+As ROOT DSE queries are used to collect information on the directory ("metadata") some vendors might hold different attributes in the ROOT DSE which may later on be utilized for further directory queries.
 It is required to add an ability to provide a custom handler if needed and a default implementation.
 As the base DN under which the users and the groups will be queried for is also provided by the Root DSE, it is required to provide a mapping between an abstracted name of the attribute (for example - "namingContexts") to a vendor-specific name of the attribute (for example "defaultNamingContexts" at Active-Directory.

 *   Queries templates - Each query (i.e - "GetUserByName") should have a "template" that defines the query structure and allows to include parameters in it.

-Before a query is executed, the proper template should be resolved into a query string, by substituing the parameter place holders to parameter values.
+Before a query is executed, the proper template should be resolved into a query string, by substituting the parameter place holders to parameter values.
 Such a template may be - ((objectClass=Person)(uid=%1$s)) the parameter place holder in this example is the "%1$s" sub string.

 *   Users and groups returning attributes mapping -

 Users and groups attributes may be defined differently in different LDAP vendors.
-A mapping between the vendor attrribute name (for example - "sn" at Acitve-Directory) to an abstracted attribute name used by the code (for example - "lastName" ) should be included.
+A mapping between the vendor attribute name (for example - "sn" in Active Directory) to an abstracted attribute name used by the code (for example - "lastName" ) should be included.

 *   Search attributes mapping -